shadowbq/McAfee_Facter/README.md

 ## MSI Build Process

 ### Building localized installers from the command line
-The first step in building a localized installer is to compile your WiX sources using candle.exe:
+The first step in building a localized installer is to compile your WiX sources (in `wix` dir) using candle.exe:

 ```
 candle.exe -nologo facter.wxs -out facter.wixobj